fishnix/serendipity_event_aws/README.md

 ##Todo

-	* Workout entry caching for entries munged with S3 links
 	* Build S3 object list asychronously + store in DB with Memcache option
 	* Job to sync files from local repo to S3
 	* Job to check sync of files